-Our capital city has a lot to offer in terms of music, that’s for sure.
-And although we are primarily known for our techno, Berlin can also be very different.
-Classical music also has a rich history here and is deeply rooted in the city’s cultural development.
-Berlin has played a central role in the European musical landscape since the 18th century and continues to be a global center for classical music today with its numerous orchestras, choirs and venues.
+When it comes to music, our capital has a lot to offer—that much is clear.
+And although we’re best known for our techno, Berlin has a whole other side to it.
+Classical music here is also linked to a rich history and is deeply rooted in the city’s cultural development.
+Berlin has played a central role in the European music scene since the 18th century and, with its numerous orchestras, choirs, and venues, continues to be regarded today as a global hub for classical concerts.

-From the magnificent Konzerthaus to the iconic Philharmonie and the Orangerie at Charlottenburg Palace , Berlin offers numerous legendary locations for enjoying classical concerts.
-The following guide not only highlights the best classical music venues, but also tells you about some of the most exciting annual classical music events and orchestras our capital has to offer.
+From the magnificent Konzerthaus to the iconic Philharmonie and the Orangery at Charlottenburg Palace , Berlin offers numerous legendary venues for enjoying classical concerts.
+The following guide not only highlights the best venues for classical music but also provides information on some of the most exciting annual classical events and orchestras our capital has to offer.

 Konzerthaus Berlin

-Berlin’s magnificent Konzerthaus on Gendarmenmarkt is one of the most important classical concert halls in Germany and was built in 1821 by Karl Friedrich Schinkel as a neoclassical theater.
-After being destroyed in the Second World War, it was reopened as a concert hall in 1984 and today houses the renowned Konzerthausorchester Berlin, which performs around 550 concerts a year – from traditional symphony concerts to chamber music and innovative formats.
-The building is considered a true architectural gem and the Great Hall with 1,500 seats and a magnificent organ offers an atmospheric ambience.
+Berlin’s magnificent Konzerthaus on Gendarmenmarkt is one of Germany’s most important classical concert halls and was built in 1821 by Karl Friedrich Schinkel as a Neoclassical theater.
+After being destroyed during World War II, it reopened as a concert hall in 1984 and today is home to the renowned Konzerthausorchester Berlin, which presents approximately 550 concerts annually—ranging from traditional symphony concerts and chamber music to innovative formats.
+The building is considered a true architectural gem, and the Grand Hall, with 1,500 seats and a magnificent organ, offers an atmospheric ambiance.

 Address: Gendarmenmarkt 2, 10117 Berlin

-The Philharmonie Berlin – home to the world-famous Berlin Philharmonic Orchestra and an architectural landmark since 1963.
-The tent-like building with its unmistakable façade was designed by Hand Scharoun and gave birth to a completely new concert hall architecture that is still considered a model worldwide today.
-The central stage position and the terraced “vineyard” seating offer outstanding acoustics for up to 2,440 listeners.
-From classical symphony concerts to various music formats, over 500 concerts are held here every year.
+The Berlin Philharmonie—home to the world-famous Berlin Philharmonic and an architectural landmark since 1963.
+The tent-like building with its distinctive façade was designed by Hand Scharoun and pioneered a completely new style of concert hall architecture that remains a global benchmark to this day.
+The central stage placement and the terraced “vineyard” seating offer outstanding acoustics for up to 2,440 listeners.
+From classical symphony concerts to a variety of musical formats, over 500 concerts are held here annually.

 Address: Herbert-von-Karajan-Straße 1, 10785 Berlin

-Berlin’s oldest opera house was built in 1741-1743 by order of King Frederick the Great in the style of the Frederician Rococo.
-After being destroyed in the Second World War, it was rebuilt in 1955 and then underwent a long general refurbishment, after which it was reopened in 2017 with state-of-the-art technology and optimized acoustics.
-Today, it is home to the Staatskapelle Berlin and presents a diverse repertoire ranging from baroque operas to classical and romantic works and contemporary world premieres.
+Berlin’s oldest opera house was built between 1741 and 1743 on the orders of King Frederick the Great in the Frederician Rococo style.
+After being destroyed during World War II, it was rebuilt in 1955 and subsequently underwent a long-term renovation, following which the opera house reopened in 2017 with state-of-the-art technology and optimized acoustics.
+Today, it is home to the Staatskapelle Berlin and presents a diverse repertoire ranging from Baroque operas to classical and Romantic works, as well as contemporary world premieres.

 Address: Unter den Linden 7, 10117 Berlin